dunesage/ms274_fall25/project/README.md

 The following steps outline how to construct the model files, configure and run the model, and assess the model results.

 ### Step 1: Create the Model Files
 Several input files need to be created to run the model.
-Generate the following list of files using the notebooks indicated in paratheses:
+Generate the following list of files using the notebooks indicated in parentheses:
 - Model Grid (notebooks/ModelGrid.ipynb)
 - Bathymetry (notebooks/Bathymetry.ipynb)
 - Initial Conditions and Boundary Conditions (notebooks/InitialConditions.ipynb)